IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 * Wait name can't duplicate in same method

 * Centralize state database
-	* Use many database providers [Postgres,Sql Server,Sqlite]
+	* Use many database providers [Postgres,Sql Server]
 	* Use Database as a service with OData implementation

 * Wait for external method